 Parental alienation is a mental condition in which a child, usually one whose parents are involved in a high-conflict separation or divorce, allies himself or herself strongly with the “favored” or “alienating” parent and rejects their relationship with the “target” or “alienated” parent without legitimate justification.
-Parental alienation may occur prior to or during the course of litigation involving children.
+Parental alienation may occur before or during the course of litigation involving children.

-Parental alienation is caused when the “favored” or “alienating” parent uses specific alienating behaviors that are aimed at causing the child and/or children to reject their relationship with the “target” or “alienated” parent.
-Parental alienation can also be encouraged and promoted by surrogate alienators, such as family members, the new spouse of the “alienating” parent, family members of the “alienating” parent or a close friend whom the “alienating” parent gives access to the child and/or children.
+Parental alienation is caused when the “favored” or “alienating” parent uses specific alienating behaviors that are aimed at pushing the child and/or children to reject their relationship with the “target” or “alienated” parent.
+Parental alienation can also be encouraged and promoted by surrogate alienators, such as family members, the new spouse of the “alienating” parent, family members of the “alienating” parent, or a close friend whom the “alienating” parent gives access to the child and/or children.
 The alienating behaviors are used by the “favored” or “alienating” parent, which may vary case by case, and are aimed at indoctrinating the child and/or children to dislike and/or fear the “target” or “alienated” parent.

-The essential feature of parental alienation is that the child and/or children’s rejection of the “alienated” parent is far out of proportion to anything that parent has done to justify or explain the rejection.
+The essential feature of parental alienation is that the child and/or children’s rejection of the “alienated” parent is far out of proportion to anything that the parent has done to justify or explain the rejection.
 Said another way, the child’s and/or children’s rejection of the “alienated” parent is without legitimate justification.
 Conversely, if a child’s and/or children’s rejection of a parent is based upon a legitimate justification, such as physical abuse or severe neglect by that parent, that constitutes estrangement and not parental alienation.

-The potential long-term effects of parental alienation, which is equated to child abuse in the form of psychological maltreatment by experts in this field, may include: conflicts with parents, loneliness, memory loss, school dysfunction, conflict with peer relationships, anxiety, regressive behaviors, social identity problems, diminished attention span, heighted fantasy life, sibling conflict, lack of friends, increased technology use as an escape, feelings of isolation, psychosomatic disorder, diminished activity, poor executive functioning, disheveled living space, weight issues, eating disorders, poor eating habits, poor body image, sexual promiscuity, speech problems, substance abuse, sleep problems and depression.
+The potential long-term effects of parental alienation, which is equated to child abuse in the form of psychological maltreatment by experts in this field, may include: conflicts with parents, loneliness, memory loss, school dysfunction, conflict with peer relationships, anxiety, regressive behaviors, social identity problems, diminished attention span, heightened fantasy life, sibling conflict, lack of friends, increased technology use as an escape, feelings of isolation, psychosomatic disorder, diminished activity, poor executive functioning, disheveled living space, weight issues, eating disorders, poor eating habits, poor body image, sexual promiscuity, speech problems, substance abuse, sleep problems and depression.

 When courts find evidence of parental alienation, counseling and other therapeutic tools, including programs specifically designed to treat parental alienation, are often recommended and/or ordered by the courts.
 The court's primary goal is to promote the best interest of the child and/or children and repair the relationship between the alienated child and/or children with the “target” or “alienated” parent.

 In proving or defending claims of parental alienation in your family law litigation, it is essential to staff your case with the appropriate professionals and experts, including court-appointed neutral professionals/experts.
 These professionals are necessary to conduct investigations and evaluations to prove or disprove the existence of parental alienation and make recommendations for the treatment of parental alienation.
-The professionals generally required in family law litigation involving parental alienation include Guardian Ad Litems, Social Investigators, Psychological Evaluators, Psychological Experts and Parental Alienation Experts.
+The professionals generally required in family law litigation involving parental alienation include Guardian Ad Litems, Social Investigators, Psychological Evaluators, Psychological Experts, and Parental Alienation Experts.

 Please contact us either online or by telephone at 305.444.3323.
 We will schedule a consultation with you so we can discuss how we can help.